 As if police officers didn’t have enough problems, the threat of high-powered explosives continues to grow as terrorists (home-grown and international) become more adept at synthesizing dangerous chemical compounds.
 Becoming familiar with some of the precursors to home made explosives can increase your own safety, and help prevent a deadly terrorism incident in your own jurisdiction.
-See also my post on bottle bombs here.

-Peroxide-based explosives, or the hydrogen peroxide bomb, can be made into liquid or solid explosives using things reasonably available things.
-If you will reach back to your high school chemistry class, you may recall that hydrogen peroxide is an oxidizer.
 Mixing concentrated hydrogen peroxide (CHP) with a fuel can create a liquid explosive.
 Fuels such as acetone and ethanol may be used, but even things like black pepper and sugary drink powders can be used.
 Different fuels mixed with varying concentrations of CHP can create explosives that range from high energy to low energy.

 Liquid peroxide-based explosives have been used in a variety of international terrorist incidents, the highest profile being the attacks on the London transit system in 2005.
 The terrorists in the foiled 2006 plot to blow up several airplanes were also planning on using liquid peroxide-based bombs.